The target areas under the provincial projects are:

 Required Skills and Experience

-- Minimum of 15 years of demonstrable experience and knowledge in the field of ecosystems and biodiversity management, in particular, experience working on wetland management and conservation and protected areas management issues.
+- Minimum of 15 years of demonstrable experience and knowledge in the field of environmental economics, payment for ecosystem mechanism development and/or ecosystem service valuation, in particular, experience working in relation to wetland protected area management;

-- Extensive experience with project development, implementation and management (direct project formulation and management experience is preferable).
+- Extensive experience with project component development, implementation and/or management;

-- Working experience with international organizations or having worked as a CTA or consultant is an advantage as is knowledge of GEF, UNDP policies, procedures and practices.
+Working experience with international organizations, government is an advantage as is knowledge of GEF, UNDP policies, procedures and practices;

-- Experience in project formulation that addresses technical assistance and capacity development for implementing partners (IPs).
+- Experience in project formulation that addresses technical assistance and capacity development for implementing partners;